 Here are the values that guide me when I teach, interact with students, and when I practice on my own.

 I’m committed to making yoga an accessible, fun, and transformative experience.
 I share the practice with a lot of enthusiasm in a non-dogmatic way.

 I aim to demystify teachers and teachings.
 I support students in being empowered and connecting to their inner teacher and inner truth.

-Teachings are for ever evolving human creations.
+Teachings are alive and evolving human creations.
 They are not pure and they are not immutable.

 Teacher are tools to be used by the students.
 They are not all knowing and they are not perfect.